maxbrixner/pyghost/README.md

 ### 2.6 Export Matches and Replacements

-It is possible to export the mapping table as a json file using the ``--export-matches`` option.
-This file will contain all matches and transformations.
+Pyghost allows you to export a JSON file containing details about all identified matches and their transformations.
+This can be helpful for auditing purposes or further analysis.
+Use the ``--export-matches`` option:

 ```bash
 python -m pyghost text en "My name is John Doe, I was born in Dublin, I work for Allianz, and my email is john.doe@example.com.
 My wife's name is Jane Doe.
 Ireland is so beautiful this time of the year." --export-matches matches.json
 ```

-If you use the ``doc`` or ``s3`` command, the filename will automatically be manipulated so that it contains the original filename and page number.
+When using the ``doc`` or ``s3`` commands, the output filename for the exported JSON will be automatically generated based on the original filename and page number.

 ### 2.7 Loading a Custom Configuration

-You can also specify the location of a custom config file.
+Pyghost allows you to customize various settings through a configuration file.
+This provides flexibility to tailor the anonymization process to your specific needs.

 ```bash
 python -m pyghost text en "My name is John Doe, I was born in Dublin, I work for Allianz, and my email is john.doe@example.com.
 My wife's name is Jane Doe.
 Ireland is so beautiful this time of the year." --config config.json
 ```

-If you do not specify a config file, the default configuration in ``config/default.json`` will be used.
-To create your own configuration, just copy the default configuration and edit it using any text editor.
-See the chapter on configuration for details.
+If no custom configuration file is specified, Pyghost will use the default settings located in [config/default.json](pyghost/config/default.json).

-## 3. Use pyghost as a Library
+## 3. Use Pyghost as a Library

 todo